CAADE/C3/README.md

-# UHC
+# Common Cloud Core
-Unified Hybrid Cloud is a reference architecture that targets application developers.
-UHC pulls together a set of tools to simplify the development of cloud aware applications.
+Common Cloud Core (C3) is a reference architecture that targets application developers, system operators and a new role named Stack Developer.
+C3 pulls together a set of tools to simplify the managment and use of Hybrid Clouds.

 This repository contains the design and a simple interactive reference architecture of the design.
+Which can be found on the [wiki](https://github.com/CAADE/C3/wiki).

-The reference architeture is written using [sailsjs](http://sailsjs.org/) a nodejs MVC framework.
+An implementation of the reference architecture is written using [sailsjs](http://sailsjs.org/) a nodejs MVC framework.

 ## Design
-The design/spec of UHC is presented in the ./design directory and can be accessed [here](design/README.md)
+The design/spec of C3 is presented in the wiki for the repository and can be accessed [here](https://github.com/CAADE/C3/wiki)

 The design uses [plantuml](http://plantuml.com/) and [markdown language](https://guides.github.com/features/mastering-markdown/) to document the architecture.